Qimmah Russo Shows Off Fit Physique In Skimpy Black Top And Shorts

 “Ok stop!!
 By far my favorite outfit,” a second admirer chimed in.

-“So gorgeous and beautiful bae,” added a third fan, following their sentiment with a string of blue heart and heart-eye emoji.b
+“So gorgeous and beautiful bae,” added a third fan, following their sentiment with a string of blue heart and heart-eyed emoji.

 “You are truly an everyday motivation,” a fourth individual proclaimed.